Regularity of quasigeodesics characterises hyperbolicity: Introduction

 Although striking, the presence of a sharp gap in the behaviour of local-quasigeodesics is not surprising.
 For instance, it is known that the Dehn function of a finitely presented group has a gap.
 A deep theorem of S. Wenger \cite{WengerIsoperim}, extending results of \cite{Gromov1987,Olshanski1991,Bowditch1995,Papasoglu1995}, shows that if the isoperimetric function satisfies $D(x) \leq \frac{1-\epsilon}{4\pi}x^2$, then it is in fact linear.

 Our strategy in proving Theorem~\ref{thm:main.technical} relies on the study of asymptotic cones of metric spaces.
-If $X$ is non-hyperbolic, then there is a cone that is not a tree \cite[2.A]{Gromov1993}, and it contains a simple loop.
+If $X$ is non-hyperbolic, then there is an asymptotic cone that is not a tree \cite[2.A]{Gromov1993}, and it contains a simple loop.
 By using a series of approximations, we exploit this loop to produce a family of loops of controlled length that are locally $(3,0)$--quasigeodesic.
-To prove Theorem~\ref{thm.main}, we use such a sequence of loops to essentially contradict a version of the pumping lemma, yielding that if a group is not hyperbolic the languages of quasigeodesics cannot be all regular.